openstack/nova/doc/source/contributor/code-review.rst

 can be applied.
 Specifically, changes to nova/virt/driver/<NNNN> need a +1 vote from the respective third party CI.
-For example, if you change something in the Hyper-V virt driver, you must wait for a +1 from the Hyper-V CI on the latest patchset, before you can give that patch set a +2 vote.
+For example, if you change something in the VMware virt driver, you must wait for a +1 from the VMware CI on the latest patchset, before you can give that patch set a +2 vote.

 This is important to ensure: